bencrbcp/uf-fall22/cis/module0x04_combined.md

 Nessus, Nexpose, OpenVAS are most popular commercial network audit tools.
 Used mainly when stealth doesn't matter

 Kali usually acts as both the server and client with these tools

+# MODULE 0x050 LECTURE 0x120 - VULNERABILITY SCANNING

+## Nessus

+* Download and install Nessus, then start the daemon service.
+    - systemctl start nessusd
+    - Install NASL plugin updates from Tenable through the Settings panel in the Nessus web service

+* Different setups
+    - One can employ cloud scans that report back to tenable.io
+    - Local scans that use Nessus agents in a variety of network locations

+* Select scanner type
+    - Basic network scan is usally what you want

+* Set scan parameters
+    - i.e. IPs
+    - Host discovery may be done or skipped (like `-Pn` in nmap)

+* Nessus scan
+    - Vulnerabilities are reported as it goes; ranked according to CVSS 3.0)
+    - Actual risk may differ from CVSS score -- sometimes OK to accept some risk depending on context

+* Nessus plugin report (click on the plugin number on the scan results page)
+    - Gives a description on the vulnerability alone and one or more possible solutions
+    - References (e.g. a CVE if available) and metasploit modules may be provided